Now that you have said Yes it’s time to start thinking about the kind of wedding you would like to have.

 Book your ceremony, reception venue, photographer, videographer, florist and your wedding band together.
 These are always first to get booked up.

 8-12 months to the I do’s

 Time to go shopping….. we know the ladies love shopping.

 Make appointments and visit bridal boutiques and begin searching for your perfect wedding dress.
 Professional experts will advise you on latest styles and what suits your individuality.
 Also consider shoes, head piece and other accessories to complement your dress.

-- Consider booking ceremony and drinks reception music Eve Stafford, John McCarthy and Charlotte Reidy
+- Consider booking ceremony and drinks reception music Eve Stafford and Charlotte Reidy

 - Order your perfect wedding dress, shoes and accessories Bán Bridal, Lilac Rose Bridal, Caroline Mitchell Vamp lingerie